Sateetje/awesome-nem-projects/README.md

 [<img src="https://github.com/Sateetje/awesome-nem-projects/blob/master/awesome-nem.png" align="right" width="100">](https://nem.io)

-> A curated list of companies, projects and ICO's using the NEM blockchain (some are using Mijin, the private version of NEM, or in combination)
+> A curated list of companies, projects and ICO's using the NEM blockchain (some are using Mijin, the private version of NEM, or in combination).
+This list doesn't contain websites that accepts XEM as payment (hard to maintain).

 ## Contents
 * [Authenticity](#authenticity)